 Trust me on this.

 Because, giving an estimated cleaning price ‘window’ will ensure you to profit from every house cleaning.
+Getting paid the value you bring to each customer IS getting paid your worth!

 Let’s break this down…